niteshbalusu11/BOS-Commands-Document/README.md

     - `api-key`: specify a prepaid API key to use
     - `avoid`: avoid certain pubkeys or channels IDs while taking the path to LOOP.
 You can use this with `bos tags` and set an avoid tag
     - `confs`: Number of onchain confirmations to consider you have received the funds successfully, defaulted to 1
-    - `dryrun`: Does not actually loop out but can give you an estimation of how much amount can be looped out and how much it would cost in offchain fees
+    - `dryrun`: Does not actually loop out but can give you an estimation of how much amount can be looped out and how much it would cost in routing fees
     - `fast`: Request LOOP server to avoid batching your onchain transaction
     - `amount`: amount you want to increase inbound liquidity by
     - `max-fee`: max fees you're willing to pay in total for the swap
-    - `recover`: you can use the recovery key provided by bos to recover funds in an inprogress swap
+    - `recover`: you can use the recovery key provided by bos to recover funds in an in-progress swap
     - `with`: specify the pubkey of the peer you want to increase inbound liquidity for
   <br></br>
   Example: `bos increate-inbound-liquidity --with yourPeerPubkey --max-fee 2000 --dryrun`